 Remember when… is a personal history page where any member of the U3A movement can submit a personal history.
 You are welcome to submit a personal history of up to (about) 1000 words and it will be published on this web site.

 Submitting your personal history

-The content of this section of the NSW Council of U3A's web site is provided for information purposes only.
+The content of this U3A Network NSW Inc. website is provided for information purposes only.
 No claim is made as to the accuracy or authenticity of the content of these documents.
-The NSW Council of U3A does not accept any liability to any person for the information or advice (or the use of such information or advice) which is provided in these documents or incorporated into them by reference.
+The U3A Network NSW Inc. does not accept any liability to any person for the information or advice (or the use of such information or advice) which is provided in these documents or incorporated into them by reference.
 The information in these documents is provided on the basis that all persons accessing them undertake responsibility for assessing the relevance and accuracy of their content.

 Remember when… and PANDORA

 The National Library of Australia aims to build a comprehensive collection of Australian publications to ensure that Australians have access to their documentary heritage now and in the future.
 The Library has traditionally collected items in print, but it is also committed to preserving electronic publications of lasting cultural value.
-PANDORA, Australia's Web Archive, was set up by the Library in 1996 to enable the archiving and provision of long-term access to online Australian publications.
+PANDORA, Australia’s Web Archive, was set up by the Library in 1996 to enable the archiving and provision of long-term access to online Australian publications.
 Since then we have been identifying online publications and archiving those that we consider have national significance.
-Additional information about PANDORA can be found on the Library's server at: http://pandora.nla.gov.au/index.html The National Library has included the Remember when… anthology in the PANDORA Archive.
+Additional information about PANDORA (now part of TROVE) can be found on the Library’s server.
+Here’s a TROVE search for U3A Remember When as the National Library has included the Remember when… anthology in the Library’s archive of websites.